 Surgical Correction

 When deep ulcers are involved, surgery may be necessary.
-Here, there will be several methods involved.
+Here are the methods commonly used:

 Corneal Debridement.
 A corneal debridement involves removing the dead tissue from the cornea's surface.
 This will promote healing and recovery.